schwinnn/capistrano3-rails-unicorn-nginx/README.md

     # integrate bundler with capistrano
     gem 'capistrano-bundler'

-    # if you are using RBENV
+    # if you are using rvm
-    gem 'capistrano-rbenv', "~> 2.0"
+    gem 'rvm1-capistrano3'

     # Use Unicorn as our app server
     gem 'unicorn'